Skip to main content

 What Is a Stroke?

-A stroke happens when something changes how blood flows through the brain.
+A stroke happens when there’s a change in how blood flows through the brain.
 Blood brings oxygen and nutrients to brain cells.
 If blood can’t flow to a part of the brain, cells that do not receive enough oxygen suffer and eventually die.
-If brain cells are without oxygen for only a short time, they can sometimes get better.
-But brain cells that have died can’t be brought back to life.
-So, someone who has had a stroke may have trouble speaking, thinking, or walking.
+If brain cells are without oxygen for only a short time, they can sometimes repair themselves.
+However, once brain cells die, they can’t be repaired.
+While there is growing evidence that, in some cases, new brain cells help to replace those lost, this takes time and occurs much more slowly in older adults.
+As a result, someone who has had a stroke may have trouble speaking, thinking, or walking.

-• Formation of a clot within a blood vessel of the brain or neck, called thrombosis
+• Thrombosis: a clot that forms in a blood vessel of the brain or neck

-• Movement of a clot from another part of the body, such as from the heart to the neck or brain, called an embolism
+• Embolism: a clot that moves from another part of the body, such as from the heart to the neck or brain

-Sometimes the symptoms of a stroke last only a few minutes and then go away.
-That could be a transient ischemic attack (TIA), also called a mini-stroke.
-A TIA is a medical emergency.
-You should get medical help right away.
-If a TIA is not treated quickly, it could be followed within hours or days by a major disabling stroke.
+Sometimes the symptoms of a stroke last for a short time (minutes to hours) and then go away.
+This is called a transient ischemic attack (TIA), a mini-stroke, or a warning stroke.
+TIA is also a medical emergency.
+You must call 911 and get medical help right away.
+If a TIA is not treated quickly, it could be followed by a major stroke within hours or days.

 Lower Your Risk of Stroke

-• Control your blood pressure.
-Have your blood pressure checked often.
-If it is high, follow your doctor’s advice to lower it.
+• Control high blood pressure.
+Regularly check your blood pressure.
+If it is high, follow a doctor’s advice on how to lower it.
 Treating high blood pressure lowers the risk of both stroke and heart disease.

-• Stop smoking.
+• Don’t smoke.
 Smoking increases your risk for stroke.
 It’s never too late to quit.

 • Control your diabetes.
-Untreated diabetes can damage blood vessels and also leads to narrowed arteries and stroke.
-Follow your doctor’s suggestions for keeping diabetes under control.
+Untreated diabetes can damage blood vessels and lead to narrowed arteries and stroke.
+Follow a doctor’s suggestions for keeping diabetes under control.

 • Eat healthy foods.
 Eat foods that are low in cholesterol and saturated fats.
 Include a variety of fruits and vegetables every day.

 • Exercise regularly.
 Try to make physical activity a part of your everyday life.
 Do things you like; for example, take a brisk walk, ride a bicycle, or go swimming.
-Talk with your healthcare provider if you haven’t been exercising and you want to start a vigorous program or increase your physical activity.
-For more information on exercise and physical activity from the National Institute on Aging at NIH, visit www.nia.nih.gov/health/exercise-physical-activity
+Talk with your health care provider if you haven’t been exercising and you want to start an exercise program or increase your physical activity.

 Diagnosing and Treating Stroke

-Surgery and vascular procedures can be used to prevent stroke, treat stroke, or repair damage to the blood vessels or malformations in and around the brain.
-These include angioplasty, stenting, and carotid endarterectomy.
+Surgery and vascular procedures are also often used to prevent stroke, reduce the risk of having another stroke, or repair damage to the arteries or malformations in and around the brain.
+These include:

 What Happens After a Stroke?

 Stroke may cause problems with thinking, awareness, attention, learning, judgment, and memory.
+Fatigue after a stroke is common.
 Someone who has had a stroke might feel depressed or find it hard to control emotions.
-Post-stroke depression may be more than general sadness resulting from the stroke incident.
-It is a serious behavioral problem that can hamper recovery and rehabilitation and may even lead to suicide.
+This is more than general sadness: It’s a serious mood disorder that may need treatment.
+If depression is a concern, talk to a doctor as soon as possible.

 For More Information on Stroke